 The 16 Ft.
 Bambi has the water pump located on the floor under the galley sink.
-It is accessed by removing the lower right panel behind the galley cabinet door.
+Removing the lower right panel behind the galley cabinet door accesses it.
 The panel is attached by Velcro and is removed by using the finger hole and pulling straight out.

-The 19-FOOT Bambi has water pump until her located under the roadside front dinette seat.
+The 19-FOOT has the water pump until her located under the roadside front dinette seat.
 Access is gained by removing the wood panel under the seat cushion.